MagicFoundation/PlatformSDKs/README.md

 * select iOS Distribution (App Store and Ad Hoc)
 * select the certificate previously saved
 * download the new certificate
+* IMPORTANT: Select "System" keychain in the left panel of the Keychain Access utilities
-* Launch the Development Certificate by double-clicking it.
+* Launch the Certificate by double-clicking it.
 It automatically loads in the Keychain Access application.
+* If asked, in the "add certificates" popup dialog select "System" Keychain
+* Exit keychain access

-* Go to https://developer.apple.com/account/resources/identifiers/list and click (+) to add a new profile
+* Go to https://developer.apple.com/account/resources/identifiers/list and click (+) to add a new identifier
 * Select App IDs
 * Select App
 * Description: XC Wildcard
   Bundle ID: .* (wildcard)

-* Go to https://developer.apple.com/account/resources/identifiers/list and click (+) to add a new profile
+* Go to https://developer.apple.com/account/resources/identifiers/list and click (+) to add a new identifier
 * Select App IDs
 * Select App
 * Description: {AppName} iOS App